-A wave of hateful disinformation claiming that LGBTQ+ people "groom" children has spread widely on social media, contributing to the introduction of more than 300 anti-LGBTQ+ bills in state legislatures.
-Social media giant Meta profited off anti-LGBTQ+ advertisements and failed to act in a manner consistent with their stated policies.33 Similarly, Twitter failed to enforce its "hateful conduct" policy by failing to act on 99 percent of the most viewed hateful tweets identified by researchers.34
+A wave of hateful disinformation claiming that LGBTQ+ people "groom" children has spread widely on social media, contributing to the introduction of more than 520 anti-LGBTQ+ bills in state legislatures.
+Social media giant Meta profited off anti-LGBTQ+ advertisements and failed to act in a manner consistent with their stated policies.
+Similarly, Twitter failed to enforce its "hateful conduct" policy by failing to act on 99 percent of the most viewed hateful tweets identified by researchers.

-Similarly, the antisemitic, xenophobic "great replacement" conspiracy - which has inspired many deadly hate crimes - has garnered increased attention.
+The antisemitic, xenophobic "great replacement" conspiracy - which has inspired many deadly hate crimes - has also garnered increased attention.
 Some elected officials have even promoted the conspiracy, providing a false sense of legitimacy.
-Other harmful content that has circulated online has included the "big lie," the targeting of Asian Americans, and disinformation about anti-racist education.
+Other harmful content that platforms have permitted to circulate online has included the "big lie" that the 2020 election was stolen from Trump, the targeting of Asian Americans as the cause of the pandemic, and disinformation about anti-racist teaching.